• Who We Are

 Catherine Guthrie

 Catherine Guthrie is the former President of Leo Burnett Worldwide, an advertising agency, where she spent 34 years managing large global clients.
-Her time working and living overseas, often traveling to third world countries, has given Catherine first hand experience with the plight of refugees.
+Her time working and living overseas, often traveling to developing countries, has given Catherine first hand experience with the plight of refugees.
 She has been tutoring English at RefugeeOne since 2016.

 Catherine currently serves on the Board of Directors for NorthShore University Health Systems.
 She received a B.A. in communications and B.S. in Journalism from the University of Colorado.